 Microglial cells, the main cell type that provides immuno-surveillance and serves to remove cellular debris in the brain, have been seen as purely toxic after stroke.
 Data are emerging, including ours, that the heterogeneity of the microglial pool, the timing of activation and the presence of other stimuli—excitotoxic, infectious, inflammatory, or anti-inflammatory—critically affect an array of microglial effects.
 We recently discovered that depletion of microglia before neonatal stroke does not limit neuroinflammation or protect and that in fact microglial cells contribute to endogenous defense mechanisms.
-We explore how pharmacological alteration of the microglial phenotypes along the M1/M2 phenotype continium or genetic modification of microglial receptors affect short-term and long-term injury after experimental stroke.
+We explore how pharmacological alteration of the microglial phenotypes or genetic modification of microglial receptors affect short-term and long-term injury after experimental stroke and examine the role of microglial-derived microvesicles and exosomes instroke pathophysiology.
 Considering that many mediators play more than one role and affect phagocytosis and the associated reduction of neuroinflammation, as well as neurogenesis, we use an array of biochemical techniques to define the microglial phenotypes.
-We are developing several non-invasive approaches to image immune responses in living injured brains using bioluminescence, two-photon microscopy, and tagged ultrasound.
+We are developing several non-invasive approaches to image immune responses in living injured brains using bioluminescence, tagged ultrasound and novel “vessel painting” techniques.